-- 13.2 The employee will not normally be dismissed for a first act of misconduct, unless the Trust decide it amounts to gross misconduct or the employee has not yet completed their probationary period. - 13.3 Stage 1 First written warning.
-A first written warning may be issued.
-It will usually be appropriate for a first act of misconduct where there are no other active written warnings on the employee's disciplinary record. - 13.4 Stage 2 Final written warning.
-A final written warning may be issued.
-It will usually be appropriate for: - (a) misconduct where there is already an active written warning on the employee's record; or - (b) misconduct that the Trust considers sufficiently serious to warrant a final written warning even though there are no other active warnings on the employee's record. - 13.5 Stage 3 Dismissal.
-Dismissal may be authorised by a Headteacher or Line Manager.
-It will usually only be appropriate for: - (a) any misconduct during the employee's probationary period; - (b) further misconduct where there is an active final written warning on the employee's record; or - (c) any gross misconduct regardless of whether there are active warnings on the employee's record.
+- 13.2 The employee will not normally be dismissed for a first act of misconduct, unless the Trust decides it amounts to gross misconduct or the employee has not yet completed their probationary period. - 13.3 Stage 1 First written warning.
+A first written warning will usually be appropriate for a first act of misconduct where there are no other active written warnings on the employee's disciplinary record. - 13.4 Stage 2 Final written warning.
+A final written warning will usually be appropriate for: - a) misconduct where there is already an active written warning on the employee's record; or - b) misconduct that the Trust considers sufficiently serious to warrant a final written warning even though there are no other active warnings on the employee's record. - 13.5 Stage 3 Dismissal.
+Dismissal will usually only be appropriate for: - a) any misconduct during the employee's probationary period; - b) further misconduct where there is an active final written warning on the employee's record; or - c) any gross misconduct regardless of whether there are active warnings on the employee's record.
 Gross misconduct will usually result in immediate dismissal without notice or payment in lieu of notice (summary dismissal).
-Examples of gross misconduct are set out in the Trust's Staff Disciplinary Rules, which is appended to this policy.

-13.6 Alternatives to dismissal.
+Examples of gross misconduct are set out in the Trust's Staff Disciplinary Rules appended to this policy. - 13.6 Alternatives to dismissal.
 In some cases, at the discretion of the Trust, the panel may consider alternatives to dismissal.
-These may be authorised by the Headteacher, Chief Executive Officer or Head of Human Resources and will usually be accompanied by a final written warning.
-Examples include:
+These may be authorised by the Chief Executive Officer, Head of Academy, or Human Resources Director and will usually be accompanied by a final written warning.
+Examples include, but not limited to: - a) Demotion. - b) Transfer to another department or job. - c) A period of suspension without pay. - d) Loss of seniority. - e) Reduction in pay. - f) Loss of future pay increment or bonus. - g) Loss of overtime. - h) Risk Assessment.

-- (a) Demotion.

-- (b) Transfer to another department or job.

-- (c) A period of suspension without pay.

-- (d) Loss of seniority.

-- (e) Reduction in pay.

-- (f) Loss of future pay increment or bonus.

-- (g) Loss of overtime.